CANCER CELLULAR THERAPY

 Neoantigens: proteins generated by tumor-specific mutations not present in normal tissues.

-Adaptive will continue to use its TCR discovery and immune profiling platform outside of this collaboration for the development of cellular therapies in other disease areas, including autoimmune conditions and infectious diseases.
+Adaptive aims to use its immune medicine platform outside of this collaboration for the development of cellular therapies in other disease areas, including autoimmune conditions and infectious diseases.
 For more information: